wirebits/PicoHID-Scripter/README.md

 # PicoHID-Scripter
-A GUI tool that generates CircuitPython HID scripts from mnemonics for Raspberry Pi Pico.
+A GUI tool that generates CircuitPython HID scripts from mnemonics for Raspberry Pi Pico Series.

+# Key Features
+- Simple and clean GUI
+- Two large windows one for mnemonics and other for circuit python code
+- Convert Button - Convert mnemonics to circuit python
+- Copy Button - Copy circuit python code to the clipboard so that it can paste anywhere
+- Reset Button - Clear all data from both windows
+- Save Button - Save circuit python codes on the system for future use
+- Exit Button - Close the application

+# OS Support
+- Windows 10
+- Windows 11
+- Kali Linux

 # Credits
 The mnemoics used in this tool is heavily inspired by <a href="https://github.com/hak5">Hak5</a> Ducky Script.<br>